Why bring an herb garden indoors?

 The days are getting shorter and the nights cooler.
 Every year it amazes me how the weather changes right near the Labor Day weekend!

 This year, I want to have more live plants in my home during the winter.
 I love the green, the natural element and the fact that these plants are alive and not plastic.
 The bonus is these plants are herbs and I love using them to add flavor to my meals.

 I've started my little herb garden in this cute galvanized pail.
 I did need to be careful, because this is my little buddy, Raji!
 And he loves chewing plants and digging up plants.
 Did you know some herbs are harmful to pets?

 This guy cracks me up!
 He's always trying to squeeze himself into random containers.
 But boxes, are the container of choice!

-I was able to pick up the perfect galvanized pail for my indoor herb garden.
+I was able to pick up the perfect galvanized pail at a hardware type store for my indoor herb garden.
 It was a bargain at just under $5.00!
 It's a real pail and won't leak!

 How to make a cat-friendly herb garden

 Please do be careful about your herb choices if you have pets in your home!
 I didn't realize that chives are poisonous to animals.
 My little herb garden pail has parsley, rosemary, thyme, and basil in it.
 Make sure to check with a website you trust to see if any of the herbs you would like to bring inside are safe for your cat.

 After I added some leftover potting soil, I started planting some herbs that I already had.
 My galvanized pail is small and I didn't want to crowd my herbs.
 I took pieces off of larger plants, careful to keep a healthy part of the roots for the herbs I was transplanting.

 I also trimmed my basil back since it was blooming and already was too big.
 Don't forget to trim the basil at a set of two strong leaves.